thelogbox/thelogbox.github.com/_posts/2013-10-20-android-how-much-java-do-you-need.md

 **CALLBACK**.
 Event handling is common place in many mobile apps.
 Beginning programmers maybe able to handle events without knowing callbacks &mdash; using only the XML files to hook the events &mdash; but you will not get far with this technique.
 The events you can handle without programmatic techniques are very limited.
 If I am not mistaken, it is only the *click* event.
 Modern mobile applications uses gestures, long clicks etc. Those needs to be handled programmatically.
 You need to know how to use the **Listeners** in Android.

 **XML**.
 This is easy and should not be much of a trouble.
-Event beginning programmers can handle this without breaking a sweat.
+Even beginning programmers can handle this without breaking a sweat.
 Android uses XML extensively &mdash; more than I prefer, but I digress.
 Android uses this to define UIs and maintain its most important configurations.
 You need to know the basic rules and anatomy of an XML file.

 **JAVA FUNDAMENTALS**.
 The usual Java stuff; primitive data types, objects and classes, flow of control, exception handling, overloading, access control, input/output, classes on the util package etc.